KWL Chart Template

 Pro Tips for Creating Better KWL Charts

 The easiest way to create a good KWL Chart is to use a professionally designed pre-formatted template like the one we offer.
 Downloading and using these documents is incredibly simple and can be done at the push of a button.
 Moreover, using our refillable, reusable templates will reduce wasted time.
-You can easily modify and customize them in MS Word, Excell, or a compatible open-source writing program like Open Office.
+You can easily modify and customize them in MS Word, Excel, or a compatible open-source writing program like Open Office.
 Below are a few more tips for creating a better KWL chart.

 • Don’t Overcomplicate Things– The KWL chart doesn’t need a bunch of extra steps or additional information.
 Part of its effectiveness is in its simplicity.